Effective as of January 17, 2023.

 This section provides additional information on some special circumstances where we may use or share your data with other organizations.
 We believe you should have choice regarding these activities and have included information on how you can choose whether your data is used for these practices in the section Communication Preferences below.
 For an understanding of how your data is shared with those vendors, please see “How We Work with Service Providers” below.
 These additional uses are:

-- Delivering targeted content, including advertisements, to you on non- ACLU of Northern California digital platforms such as social media, other websites, search results pages and mobile apps.
+- Delivering targeted content, including advertisements, to you on non-ACLU NorCal digital platforms such as social media, other websites, search results pages and mobile apps.

-- Engaging in list sharing agreements with organizations that may be of interest to you.
+- Engaging in list sharing agreements with non-partisan organizations that may be of interest to you.

-Deliver targeted content on non-ACLU of Northern California platforms
+Deliver targeted content on non- ACLU NorCal platforms

-We may also share ACLU of Northern California supporter information with organizations that display our advertisements or petitions to their subscribers.
+We may also share ACLU NorCal supporter information with organizations that display our advertisements or petitions to their subscribers in order to reduce the volume of communications you may receive.
 This practice helps us engage in effective fundraising and advocacy operations and enables our teams to communicate more effectively with known supporters.

 Importantly, we want you to have the opportunity to learn about these practices and give you the opportunity to opt out of them.
-For additional information on with whom we share your data—which may include name, zip code, email address, and other information—for delivering targeted content on non-ACLU of Northern California platforms, please see this list of service providers that support us in delivering targeted content on non-ACLU of Northern California platforms.
+For additional information on with whom we share your data—which may include name, zip code, email address, and other information—for delivering targeted content on non-ACLU NorCal platforms, please see this list of service providers delivering targeted content on non-ACLU NorCal platforms.
 If you do not wish to have your data shared with these service providers, please let us know by completing our Communication Preferences form.
 Additional information on how to change your communication preferences is outlined in the section on Communication Preferences below.

 Engage in list sharing agreements with non-partisan organizations